peteroupc/peteroupc.github.io/random.md

 In addition, this document recommends using unpredictable-random implementations in many cases, especially in computer and information security contexts, and recommends easier programming interfaces for both unpredictable-random and statistical-random implementations in new programming languages.

 I acknowledge&mdash;
-- the commenters to the CodeProject version of this page (as well as a similar article article of mine on CodeProject), including "Cryptonite" and member 3027120, and
+- the commenters to the CodeProject version of this page (as well as a similar article of mine on CodeProject), including "Cryptonite" and member 3027120, and
 - Lee Daniel Crocker, who reviewed this document and gave comments.

 <a id=Request_for_Comments></a>